The dynamics of the TRAPPIST-1 system in the context of its formation: Model

 \subsubsection{Simulation stages}

 We conduct N-body simulations to integrate the planets equation of motion.
-In this work we follow the dynamical evolution of planets in four stages as shown in \fg{stages}: \begin{enumerate} {(\Roman{enumi})} \item the stage after their formation, where planets migrates inwards in the gas disc and end up in a chain of first-order resonances; \item the stage where planets b and c enter the gas-free cavity; \item the stage where the disc repulses planet b and c deeper into the cavity; \item the post-disc stage where stellar tides operate on $\sim$Gyr time-scales. \end{enumerate} A key simplification is to simulate each of these phases separately, instead of running one simulation that contains all these stages.
-Not every model contains each of these four stages.
+In this work we follow the dynamical evolution of planets in three stages as shown in \fg{old_model}: \begin{enumerate} {(\Roman{enumi})} \item the stage after their formation, where planets migrates inwards in the gas disc and end up in a chain of first-order resonances; \item the stage where planets b and c enter the gas-free cavity; \item the post-disc stage where stellar tides operate on $\sim$Gyr time-scales. \end{enumerate} A key simplification is to simulate each of these phases separately, instead of running one simulation that contains all these stages.
+Not every model contains each of these three stages.
+Usually Stage~I, II and III occur in chronological order, but in the Early Infall model in \se{new_model}, Stage~I and Stage~II happen simultanously.